 The occupation code you requested, 15-1031.00 (Computer Software Engineers, Applications), is no longer in use.
 In the future, please use 15-1132.00 (Software Developers, Applications) instead.

-Sample of reported job titles: Software Engineer, Application Integration Engineer, Programmer Analyst, Software Development Engineer, Computer Consultant, Software Architect, Software Developer, Technical Consultant, Applications Developer, Business Systems Analyst
+Sample of reported job titles: Application Developer, Application Integration Engineer, Applications Developer, Computer Consultant, Information Technology Analyst (IT Analyst), Software Architect, Software Developer, Software Development Engineer, Software Engineer, Technical Consultant

 - Modify existing software to correct errors, allow it to adapt to new hardware, or to improve its performance.